 Simply click "+ Add shortcuts" and navigate through the folder tree to select one of your Client Tax Data folders.
 Then rename it, something like "ABC Co.
 Tax Data" or "Household Dox" vs. "Business Dox."
 This will avoid tax data for one entity going into the other's folder.
 Here is a step-by-step explanation with screenshots on how to set up Shortcuts.

 You can print out your personalized tax organizer with prior year numbers, complete it, and scan it back to SmartVault, along with your electronic tax documents.
 Alternatively, you can print your organizer and return it and your paper tax forms in one envelope to our office.
-If you don't have a printer or scanner, you can do everything electronically, using our fillable PDF forms and uploading clear photos of your tax documents.
+If you don't have a printer or scanner, you can still do everything electronically, using our fillable PDF forms and a mobile scanning app to upload PDFs of your tax documents.

 Note: If you have a sole proprietorship or a rental, we ask that you provide a typed spreadsheet or summary, or fill out the organizer pages for your Schedule C, E or F. Neatly handwritten numbers are fine, or you can find fillable PDFs of these Schedules in SmartVault's "Public Documents" folder.

 SmartVault works with any TWAIN-compatible scanner (most modern scanners are TWAIN).
 Recommended settings are 300 DPI, black and white.